Glossary

 Primary care

-Basic or general health care usually provided by general practitioners, family practitioners, internists and pediatricians.
+Basic or general healthcare usually provided by general practitioners, family practitioners, internists and pediatricians.

 Primary care clinic